wyattshapiro/nyc_311/README.md

 The City of New York is responsible for the governance of millions of people.
 They offer a variety of different municipal services that must be managed to take care of streets, buildings, and the people.
 In order to better understand what services their constituents are using throughout the year, they want to explore the 311 service requests they have received.
 They are especially interested in how they can accommodate their diverse boroughs (Brooklyn, Bronx, Queens, Manhattan, Staten Island).
 In addition, they want to explore how weather conditions and seasonal differences affect the type of services received (ex. if it's cold there could be an increase in 311 service requests for no heating in building).

-### Solution: Technologies
+### Technologies

-I chose to develop the ETL pipeline in the cloud because it eliminates the need to invest in costly hardware upfront, allows rapid scale, and enables global access to the data.
 Amazon Web Services is a natural choice to develop as it is a leading cloud provider with a wide array of services.
 There are three main components in this pipeline.

 AWS S3 as the Data Lake
 - Object storage service that can store highly unstructured data in many formats